lblod/frontend-embeddable-notule-editor/README.md

           'http://lblod.data.gift/concept-schemes/62331E6900730AE7B99DF7EF',
         nonZonalLocationCodelistUri:
           'http://lblod.data.gift/concept-schemes/62331FDD00730AE7B99DF7F2',
+      },
+      date: {
+        allowCustomFormat: true,
+        formats: [
+          {
+            label: 'Short Date',
+            key: 'short',
+            dateFormat: 'dd/MM/yy',
+            dateTimeFormat: 'dd/MM/yy HH:mm',
+          },
+          {
+            label: 'Long Date',
+            key: 'long',
+            dateFormat: 'EEEE dd MMMM yyyy',
+            dateTimeFormat: 'PPPPp',
+          },
+        ],
+      },
     }
-    }
 },
 ```
-- `date`: configuration for the date variable, see [RDFa Date plugin](#rdfa-date) how to configure.
-- `variable`: configuration for all variables
 - `insert`: configuration for inserting a variable
   - `enable`: is inserting a variable allowed (removing is always possible!)
   - `codelistEndpoint`: the endpoint from which to fetch the codelists, which will be added to a codelist variable's RDFa.
 For production you'll likely want to use https://register.mobiliteit.vlaanderen.be/sparql`.
   - `codelistPublisher`: Limit the codelists to a specific publisher. *null* will allow all codelists.
   - `locationEndpoint`: the endpoint to fetch location options, which will be added to the location variable's RDFa and used as the endpoint when selecting a location variable.
 For production you'll likely want to use `https://register.mobiliteit.vlaanderen.be`.

 - `edit`: configuration for editing an inserted variable
   - `enable`: is editing a variable allowed (removing is always possible!)
-  	- `location`: config for location variable
+  - `location`: config for the location variable
     - `endpoint`: *fallback* endpoint for location variable if the variable is missing the endpoint in its RDFa.
 This will most likely be the same as the endpoint used for inserting.
     - `zonalLocationCodelistUri`: the URI to search for if the location variable is included in a zonal traffic measure.
     - `nonZonalLocationCodelistUri`: the URI to search for if the location variable is included in a non-zonal traffic measure.
+  - `date`: config for the date variable
+    - `formats`: specify default formats to show for selection in the date card.
+      - `label` (optional): The label shown to the user on the card.
+If not provided, the format is used instead e.g.: `dd/MM/yyyy`
+      - `key`: A **unique** identifier used for identification in the internal code.
+      - `dateFormat`: The date format used when this is selected.
+      - `dateTimeFormat`: The datetime format to use when this is selected.
+Used when the user selects "Include time".
+    - `allowCustomFormat`: true/false, determines if the option to insert a fully custom format is available.

 ### Formatting Toggle
 This will add a button in the top toolbar `Show formatting marks`.
 This toggles the visibility of all formatting marks of the document such as break lines, paragraphs...